 But more about the pool.
 This beautifully tiled structure has been designed with rejuvenation in mind.
 Its chemical-free, magnesium-rich waters will do wonders for your health by helping to alleviate aches and pains and soothe your skin at the same time.
 With big timber sun lounges made cleverly by hand from old railway sleepers and a maximum of six guests at any one time, it’s easy to sneak in a quiet day-time snooze while you enjoy the peaceful mountain surrounds.

-Inside the pool house, or the ‘reception’, there are comfy couches, a communal dining table (did we mention you can order homemade pizza if you feel peckish?) and loads of local produce and drinks for you to sample.
+Inside the pool house, or the ‘reception’, there are comfy couches, a communal dining table (did we mention you can have meals catered by a local chef) and loads of local produce and drinks for you to sample.

 The pavilions themselves are simple structures, made mainly of concrete and old recovered hardware such as reo mesh and railway sleepers.
 Inside you’ll find a lush king bed with elegant linen and a massive bathroom.